asmitty92/grey-and-ellis/books/01-cold-impressions/manuscript/13-epilogue.md

 Brandon turned from the window.
 “Yeah.
 I think it is.”

 They stood in silence for a moment.
 Then Matt checked his watch.
-“We should check in with Chen before we leave.
+“We should check in with Lindsay before we leave.
 Courtesy.”

-They walked down the hallway to the corner office where Special Agent in Charge Robert Chen sat behind a desk covered with case files.
+They walked down the hallway to the corner office where Special Agent in Charge Robert Lindsay sat behind a desk covered with case files.
 He looked up when they knocked, waved them in.

 “Ellis.
 Gray.
 Heard you closed the Carpenter case.
 Good work.”